 As everything in this world is connected, Minimalism has its roots in a lot of different schools of thinking.
 One very closely related is Simplicity.
 I found this definition (source unknown) about the difference between Simplicity and Minimalism:

 Simplicity is the reduction of complexity.

-As Kenya Hara writes in Wa: The Essence of Japanese Design, the origin of Simplicity can be found in the European modernism as a result of the society getting free of sole rulers (who where defined by objects of decoration and excess of material objects).
+As Kenya Hara writes in Wa: The Essence of Japanese Design, the origin of Simplicity can be found in the European modernism as a result of the society getting free of sole rulers (who were defined by objects of decoration and excess of material objects).
 Rationality was the basis of this concept, resulting in Bauhaus in 1909 or the founding of Domus in 1928.

 Minimalism in its core idea should free a person from a lot of limiting things: Less stuff, to think of, less to hang your heart on, less to clean, less to deal with every day, less lingering of the past (Nostalgia), less fear of losing things, less debt, less guild for buying useless things.
-Instead one gains more time, more space for people, more money, more inner peace, more space for thinking.
-Time for your health, relationships, passions, growth and contributions.
+Instead, one gains more time, more space for people, more money, more inner peace, more space for thinking.
+Time for your health, relationships, passions, growth, and contributions.

 That’s why I think extreme forms of Minimalism can easily result in less freedom.
 If a Minimalist owns only five shirts and needs to clean them every weekend or will run out of clean shirts, Minimalism hinders freedom.

 I think I was always a Minimalist, even when the term didn’t exist.
 My first contact with the idea was in high school, where we had to read To Have or to Be? by Erich Fromm.

 The next thing which influenced me was surely the book and movie Fight Club.
 It’s filled with quotes against consumerism, capitalism, and property.
 It has a lot of anarchic ideas, which is probably the main reason it was rated PG 18.